6D Movable Metasurface (6DMM) in Downlink NOMA Transmissions: Simulation Results

 The proposed CEO solution for 6DMM-NOMA is evaluated through simulations, where pertinent parameter settings can be referred from \cite{movele1, lim1, LLproof}.
 The BS and 6DMM are located at $(0,0,10)$ and $(50, 20, 10)$ m, respectively.
 Users are uniformly and randomly distributed within a radius of $10$ m centered at the location $(100, 0, 2)$ m.
 The number of antennas/elements/users are set to $N=16$, $M=16$, and $K=4$, respectively.
 The position boundary \cite{movele1} of each movable element is set to $\mathbf{r}_{\text{min}} = [0,0,0]$ and $\mathbf{r}_{\text{max}} = [1,1,1]$, i.e., volume of $1$ m$^3$, whereas its rotation is constrained by $\psi_{\text{r},\text{min}} = -\pi$, $\psi_{\text{r},\text{max}} = \pi$, $\psi_{\text{p},\text{min}} = -\pi/3$, $\psi_{\text{p},\text{max}} = \pi/3$, $\psi_{\text{y},\text{min}} = -\pi/3$, and $\psi_{\text{y},\text{max}} = \pi/3$.
 The other related parameters are set as follows: $h_0 = -20$ dB, $\alpha = 2.2$, $\kappa=3$ , $\lambda = 0.1$ m, $\sigma^2 = -95$ dBm, $P_{\text{th}}=5$ mW, $d_{\text{th}} = 0.05$ m \cite{lim1}, $I=300$, $\varrho=0.2$, $\varsigma=0.9$ and $T_{\text{out}}=200$ \cite{LLproof}.

 Fig.~\ref{fig1} illustrates the rate convergence behavior of the proposed CEO-based solution for 6DMM-NOMA with $I\in\{300,600,1000\}$ and $\rho\in\{0.2, 0.4, 0.6\}$.
 It can be observed that the case with $I = 300$ samples and $\rho=0.2$ converges faster than other cases, as it has fewer samples for elite selection and parameter updates.
 However, although the case with $I = 600$ exhibits slower convergence, it results in an asymptotic rate to that of $I=300$ owing to the possible inclusion of suboptimal solutions.
 Notably, the case with $I = 1000$ achieves the same rate as the case with $I = 300$, but suffers from the slowest convergence and incurs nearly three times higher computational complexity per iteration.
 Therefore, $I=300$ is selected when evaluating the impact of $\rho\in\{0.2, 0.4, 0.6\}$.
 It is observed that a larger elite selection ratio $\rho$ tends to include more suboptimal samples, such as those yielding low rates or violating the separation constraint, which significantly degrades the overall system performance.
 As a result, the cases with $\rho \in \{ 0.4, 0.6\}$ fail to converge under large penalty factors due to the dominance of infeasible or unqualified solutions in the elite set.
 The performance of the CEO scheme closely approaches the global optimum obtained via brute-force search, exhibiting less than a $2\%$ rate gap.
-Moreover, we compare CEO to the heuristic genetic algorithm (GA) \cite{GA} evolving a population through elite gene selection, crossover, and mutation operations.
-We can observe that GA lacks strict convergence guarantees and may be prone to premature convergence due to getting trapped in local optimum.
+Moreover, we compare CEO to the genetic algorithm (GA) \cite{GA} and differential evolution (DE), both evolving a population through elite selection, crossover, and mutation operations.
+We also benchmark particle swarm optimization (PSO) \cite{pso} updating solutions using local and global best positions with velocity dynamics.
+We observe that all GA/DE/PSO benchmarks lack strict convergence guarantees and are susceptible to premature convergence due to stochastic operators potentially trapped in local optima.
+Particularly, GA and DE share similar evolutionary dynamics and thus often exhibit correlated convergence behaviors, whilst PSO tends to converge more slowly due to swarm contraction.
+Moreover, Fig.~\ref{fig1-1} depicts the impact of selecting the smoothing factor $\varsigma$.
+We can observe that smaller $\varsigma$ has quicker convergence but with worse rate performance and penalty guarantee.
+While, too large $\varsigma$ results in a moderate rate and slower convergence.
+Accordingly, selecting suitable $\varsigma$ becomes essential.